LCFEND/medical_app/README.md

 Install dependencies

 npm install
-Install mock server dependencies (run once)

-npm install --prefix mock-server
+Install mock server dependencies (run once) npm install --prefix mock-server

 Start the development server
 npm start

 By default, the app will be running at: http://localhost:3000

 Mock JSON Server
 ----------------
-To simulate the backend without MongoDB run the mock server.
-Make sure you've installed its dependencies first by running `npm install --prefix mock-server` (you only need to do this once):
+To simulate the backend open new terminal to run the mock server in the project folder.
+(you only need to do this once):

 ```